Advice to Parents:

 There are modern chemical psychedelics which also, in the right setting and with the right intention, can have therapeutic and spiritual uses, such as LSD, DMT, and MDMA.
 These same drugs, however, can be misused as recreational drugs and their casual use can lead to much worse hard drug use.

 Unfortunately, the U.S.legal system does not provide for any subtlety in classification for all these substances (natural and chemical).
 Like marijuana, they are all considered dangerous and of no medical value, just like heroin, cocaine, and meth-amphetamine.
-There is now, for the first time since the 1960s, some serious research going on into therapeutic uses of both the natural psycho-active substances used by native cultures and modern chemical psychedelics. (see www.maps.org).
+There is now, for the first time since the 1960s, some serious research going on into therapeutic uses of both the natural psycho-active substances used by native cultures (peyote, ayahuasca, ibogaine, and psilocybin mushrooms) and modern chemical psychedelics (MDMA, L:SD, and DMT).
+For more information on research approved by the FDA, see www.maps.org.
 Another resource for current research and almost anything else you might want to know about drugs is www.erowid.org.

 Find out what, exactly, is the nature of your child’s involvement with drugs.
 It’s not likely, but possible, that they have a serious interest in using “sacred plants” in connection with ancient shamanic techniques for accessing spiritual reality.
 Native adolescent initiation ceremonies often involve the use of a mind-altering substances, so there is a many thousand year history of tribal young people using substances for the purpose of testing their courage and finding out who they are.
 This use is very different from a recreational interest in “getting high,” or using drugs to avoid growing up, or self-medicating a serious underlying psychological disturbance.